DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 For complete step-by-step instructions on configuring online mode, see [Automatic data transmission to IBM Software Central](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-automatic-data-transmission).

+The usage metrics are automatically sent to IBM Software Central and you can see them at https://swc.saas.ibm.com/en-us/software-central (the next day):
+- Click **Log in** (create an account if needed)
+- Click **Workspace** in the menu tab.
+This unfolds a drop-down list.
+- Click **Usage** in the drop-down list

 #### 3.2 Offline mode (Air-gapped environments)

 For offline/air-gapped environments where the Usage Metering Service cannot connect directly to IBM Software Central, you need to manually download and upload usage data.
+You will need to access the service to retrieve the report.

-### 4. Expose the IBM Usage Metering service using the LoadBalancer
+##### 3.2.1.
+Expose the IBM Usage Metering service using the LoadBalancer

 To expose the IBM Usage Metering service using the AKS LoadBalancer, run: